– scroll down to see further images –

-Cloth hangings such as this example were used on festive occasions such as weddings to decorate walls, doorways, and so on by the Malays of Sumatra and elsewhere.
-It comprises black velvet with red cotton borders and backing, and is decorated with a fringe of scalloped flaps towards the top, sewn-on spangles, and motifs in couched metal-wrapped thread.
+Cloth hangings such as this example were used on festive occasions such as weddings to decorate walls, doorways, and so on by the Malays of the Palembang region of Sumatra and elsewhere.
+It comprises black velvet most probably imported from Europe with red cotton borders and backing, and is decorated with a fringe of scalloped flaps towards the top, sewn-on spangles, and motifs in couched metal-wrapped thread.
 Probably this example was produced along the east coast of Sumatra.
 It was likely that such textiles were exported to Malay communities on the Malay Peninsula and in Singapore.

 The overall condition is very good.
 There are minor losses here and there, minor rubbing to the surface of the velvet, but no repairs and no tears of insect damage.